viralganatra/piyushkumarmehta/README.md

     ├── gatsby-config.js
     └── gatsby-node.js

+1.  **`/cypress/integration`**: This contains all the end to end tests that are run as part of the deploy process.
+They can be run manually using `yarn test:e2e`.
 1.  **`/node_modules`**: This directory contains all of the modules of code that this project depends on (npm packages).

-2.  **`/src/assets`**: This contains all the fonts and images used by the site.
+1.  **`/src/assets`**: This contains all the fonts and images used by the site.
 Each image will have various sizes and types (jpg/webp) to ensure we serve optimised responsive images to the user.

-3.  **`/src/components`**: This contains common components used to build up each page, such as buttons and things.
+1.  **`/src/components`**: This contains common components used to build up each page, such as buttons and things.

-4.  **`/src/pages`**: This contains the entrypoint for each page in the app.
+1.  **`/src/pages`**: This contains the entrypoint for each page in the app.
 See [Gatsby Pages](https://www.gatsbyjs.org/docs/creating-and-modifying-pages/).

-5.  **`/src/utils`**: Helper functions for abstracting repeated functions/tasks.
+1.  **`/src/utils`**: Helper functions for abstracting repeated functions/tasks.

-6.  **`/static`**: This directory contains files that are used outside of Gatsbys [module system](https://www.gatsbyjs.org/docs/static-folder/).
+1.  **`/static`**: This directory contains files that are used outside of Gatsbys [module system](https://www.gatsbyjs.org/docs/static-folder/).

-7.  **`.prettierrc.js`**: This is a configuration file for [Prettier](https://prettier.io/).
+1.  **`.prettierrc.js`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-8.  **`aliases.js`**: This is a map of alias names to paths to make file importing easier.
+1.  **`aliases.js`**: This is a map of alias names to paths to make file importing easier.

-9.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+1.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This includes plugins for Emotion, offline support and modifying the head tags.
 (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-10.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+1.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 This is where we customise the aliases that Webpack uses to make file imports a little nicer.